canonical/maas-ui/ui/README.md

-# Setting up MAAS UI
+# Setting up maas-ui

-**Note: You will need an instance of MAAS running in order to run MAAS UI.**
+**Note: You will need an instance of MAAS running in order to run maas-ui.**

 ## Generate an SSH key in your container (LXD and multipass)